clearfixx/airbnb_next13/README.md

 # Running up

-Just clone this repo and do this command in your terminal:
+Just clone this repo and run this command in your terminal:

     npm install